Cloud-based licensing works a bit differently than licenses used in an on-premises installation.

 Instance Bound ("cloud licenses") used for cloud environments are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.

-An instance bound license can be seen as an on-premises server license based on a floating number of instances.
-A cloud-based site will "call home" when activated to register its running web app instance.
+An instance-bound license can be seen as an on-premises server license based on a floating number of instances.
+When activated, a cloud-based site will "call home" to register its running web app instance.

 This section describes how to activate instance-bound licenses to be used with environments running in Microsoft Azure.